Green Hierarchical Vision Transformer for Masked Image Modeling: Introduction

-\textbf{Our contributions.}\quad We make the following main contributions: \begin{enumerate}[leftmargin=1cm,itemsep=0.02em] \item We design a \darkgreen{Green} Hierarchical Vision Transformer for Masked Image Modeling that advocates a more practical method with drastically improved efficiency.

-\item As shown in Figure~\ref{fig:sparse_attn}, we present a Group Window Attention scheme, gathering the local windows with different numbers of visible patches into several equal-sized groups and then applying the masked attention within each group (see Figure~\ref{fig:masked_attn}).
+This paper provides the first attempt to address this drawback.
+We present a \darkgreen{Green} Hierarchical Vision Transformer for Masked Image Modeling that advocates a more practical method with drastically improved efficiency.
+Our methodology is conceptually simple and consists of three key designs. \begin{enumerate} \item Guided by the Divide-and-Conquer principle, we present a Group Window Attention scheme first partitioning the local windows with uneven numbers of visible patches into several equal-sized groups and then applying the masked attention within each group.

-\item Inspired by the concept of Dynamic Programming~\cite{bellman1966dynamic} and the principle of the greedy algorithm, we propose an Optimal Grouping algorithm (see Algorithm~\ref{alg:optimal_grouping}) that adaptively selects the optimal group size and partitions the local windows into the minimum number of groups.
+\item We formulate the aforementioned group partition as a constrained optimization problem, where the objective is to find a group partition that minimizes the computation cost of the attention on the grouped tokens.
+Inspired by the concept of Dynamic Programming~\cite{bellman1966dynamic} and the greedy principle, we propose an Optimal Grouping algorithm that adaptively selects the optimal group size and partitions the local windows into a minimum number of groups.